Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 of ten per second until dispensers are empty, so long as flaps and speed brakes are retracted.

-> 💡 After around 10 seconds, all countermeasure have been dispensed.
+> 💡 After around 10 seconds, all flares have been dispensed.

 ### Counters